Note. Text in bold applies additionally to training activities.

 Accidents and “near miss” incidents of all kinds should be written up in the accident book kept in the first aid cupboard and reported to a committee member or the training principle.
 See this procedure.
 The First Aid cupboard contents are listed here.

 Instructors should check at regular intervals that novice students are “OK”.
-If a student appears unwell or possibly injured e.g. is shivering, suffers a knock to the head from a boom, capsizes or cuts themselves, the Instructor should satisfy himself that they can safely continue afloat.
+If a student appears unwell or possibly injured e.g. is shivering, suffers a knock to the head from a boom, capsizes or cuts themselves, the Instructor should be satisfied that they can safely continue afloat.
 If not they shall be returned to shore.
 A student under 18 must be placed under supervision of an adult ashore.
 (Their parent or guardian if present or person acting “in loco parentis”, School Staff if present, a First Aider or a responsible adult nominated by the SI in charge beforehand.)
 An adult “casualty” should not be left unaccompanied until they are sufficiently recovered to safely do so.

 The Instructor should be satisfied that adequate first aid can be rendered ashore before sending a student ashore or should accompany them and render it themself, even if they have to bring other students ashore to ensure their safety.

 All injuries/accidents and treatment shall be logged in the accident book kept in the First Aid cupboard and shall be reported to the SI.